ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 ##### Allocations (OFFENDER_PROGRAM_PROFILES)

 A duplicate allocation won't receive a `To NOMIS synchronisation duplicate activity detected` alert but will end up with a DLQ message.
+See [duplicate allocations](#duplicate-allocations-and-attendances) for more details.

+##### Attendances (OFFENDER_COURSE_ATTENDANCES)

-See [duplicate allocations](#duplicate-allocations) for more details.
+A duplicate attendance won't receive a `To NOMIS synchronisation duplicate activity detected` alert but will end up with a DLQ message.
+See [duplicate attendances](#duplicate-allocations-and-attendances) for more details.

 #### Incentives